James Broughton: Discography

+Legacy

+Joel Singer wrote of his long relationship and collaboration with Broughton in a 2004 issue of White Crane Journal.

-CollectionsThe Films of James Broughton, a DVD compilation of seventeen films on three discs, was released in 2006 by Facets Multimedia.
+The Films of James Broughton, a compilation of seventeen films on three DVDs, was released in 2006 by Facets Multimedia.

-A selected collection of his work, All: A James Broughton Reader, edited by Jack Foley, was released in 2007 by White Crane Books.
+All: A James Broughton Reader, an anthology edited by Jack Foley, was released in 2007 by White Crane Books.

+The 2012 documentary Big Joy: the Adventures of James Broughton was directed by Stephen Silha, Eric Slade, and Dawn Logsdon, with cinematographer Ian Hinkle.